Jabulani-N/atlas-machine_learning/unsupervised_learning/hyperparameter_tuning/README.md

 `mu` is a `numpy.ndarray` of shape `(s,)` containing the mean for each point in `X_s`, respectively `sigma` is a `numpy.ndarray` of shape `(s,)` containing the variance for each point in `X_s`, respectively
 </details>

+Predicting mean for each point:
+* Note: as you study, remember "covariance matrix" is what we calculated in task 0

+Predicting standard deviation for each point: